 If you feel stressed out and anxious all the time, these five simple steps can help you –

-- Regular Exercise.
-Physical exercise can protect people against depression and anxiety by causing chemical changes in the brain which positively alter mood.
+Physical exercise can protect people against depression and anxiety by causing chemical changes in the brain which positively alter the mood.

-- Relaxation techniques.
-Yoga, meditation, massage or simply deep breathing for a few minutes daily can help with anxiety symptoms.
+Yoga, meditation, massage, or simply deep breathing for a few minutes daily can help with anxiety symptoms.

-- Talk to someone.
 Asking for help is not a sign of weakness.
-It takes immense strength to admit you have a problem and seek solution for it.
+It takes immense strength to admit you have a problem and seek solutions for it.